Best Sopapilla Cheesecake Recipe

 • Spray a 9 x 13 baking pan with nonstick cooking spray or butter it.
 Set aside.

-• Unroll one can of crescent roll dough, layer it onto the bottom of the pan, pressing seams together or use a rolling pin to shape it into 9x13 inch rectangle before adding it to the pan.
+• Unroll one can of crescent roll dough, layer it onto the bottom of the pan, pressing seams together, or use a rolling pin to shape it into a 9×13-inch rectangle before adding it to the pan.

-• Add cinnamon, vanilla and egg, mix until blended.
-Add flour if you are looking for a denser texture.
+• Add cinnamon, vanilla, and egg, mixing until blended.
+Add flour if you want a denser texture.
 This cheesecake is very creamy.

 • Evenly spread the cream cheese mixture into the baking dish over the crescent dough layer.

-• Unroll remaining can of crescent roll dough, layer it on top of the cheesecake layer, try pressing seams together before adding it to the pan, or use a rolling pin to shape it into 9x13 inch rectangle before adding it to the pan.
+• Unroll the remaining can of crescent roll dough and layer it on top of the cheesecake layer.
+Try pressing the seams together before adding it to the pan, or use a rolling pin to shape it into a 9×13-inch rectangle before adding it to the pan.

 Butter Mixture: